supahcraig/RPCN-to-Aurora-via-IAM/README.md

 ## Pre-requisites

-You'll need a Redpanda cluster.
+You'll need a Redpanda BYOC cluster.
 That's it.

 ## Steps